 We did not do a great deal of research before buying our ceiling fans.
 We should have done more.
 The ceiling fans available in Iloilo were made by Hunter, Westinghouse and then various less expensive commercial fans.
 The Hunter and Westinghouse fans were similar with a traditional faux old-fashioned design having five wooden blades.
 Some were hugely gaudy and festooned with lights.
 The Hunter fans seemed to be the top quality available, at least they were the most expensive and appeared to be well made.
 The Westinghouse fans seemed to imitate the Hunter designs, but at a lower price.

-If we were doing our shopping all over again, I’d take a look at the Hunter Osprey which is available in the Philippines.
+If it not for our problems with our Hunter fans, if we were doing our shopping all over again, I’d take a look at the Hunter Osprey which is available in the Philippines.
 The Osprey is an all metal fan in a modern design.
 It offers high airflow, high electrical efficiency fan at a modest price.
 It moves more air with less electricity than the traditional Victorian-look fans which are so popular and which we bought.
 For example the Hunter Savoy uses 70W and moves 14,500 cubic meters per hour.
 The Osprey uses 80W and moves 20,000 m3h.
 The 56″ Osprey is best suited to large rooms with high ceilings.
 See http://www.hansenwholesale.com/ceilingfans/hunter/model.asp?ProdNo=28496 Westinghouse makes a similar industrial ceiling fan at a lower price.

 Installing the fans.